-- d.
-Does a state agency contract with the Food and Drug Administration's Center for Tobacco Products (FDA/CTP) to enforce the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act?

-Yes X No (if no, go to Question 5) - e.
-If yes, identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)). - f.
-Has the responsible agency changed since last year's Annual Synar Report? - g.
+Have a formal written memorandum of agreement Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe .)
+The enforcement of youth access laws has been included in the Department of Health's state strategic plan; state funding was appropriated to DoH to work with their local tobacco prevention partners to carry out statewide enforcement; an agreement between DHS and DoH will provide training to local law enforcement on conducting tobacco compliance checks. ☐ No relationship d.
+Does a state agency contract with the Food and Drug Administration's Center for Tobacco Products (FDA/CTP) to enforce the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act? ☐ Yes ☑ No (if no, go to Question 5) e .
+If yes, identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)). f.
+Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☐ No g.
 Describe the coordination and collaboration that occur between the agency contracted with the FDA to enforce federal youth tobacco access laws and the agency responsible for oversight of the Synar requirements.
 (Check all that apply.)
-The two agencies: - Are the same - Have a formal written memorandum of agreement - Have an informal partnership - Conduct joint planning activities - Combine resources - Have other collaborative arrangement(s) (Please describe.)
+The two agencies: Are the same Have a formal written memorandum of agreement Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe .)
+No relationship ······································ h.
+Does the state use data from the FDA enforcement inspections for Synar survey reporting?
+Yes No